phalcon-orphanage/docs/en/translate.md

 The component [Phalcon\Translate][translate] offers multilingual capabilities to applications.
 This component allows you to display content in different languages, based on the user's choice of language, available by the application.

 ## Usage
 Introducing translations in your application is a relatively simple task.
 However no two implementations are the same and of course the implementation will depend on the needs of your application.
-Some of the options available can be an automatic detection of the visitor's language using the server headers (parsing the `HTTP_ACCEPT_LANGUAGE` contents or using the `getBestLanguage()` method of the [Phalcon\Http\Request][Phalcon_Http#request] object).
+Some of the options available can be an automatic detection of the visitor's language using the server headers (parsing the `HTTP_ACCEPT_LANGUAGE` contents or using the `getBestLanguage()` method of the [Phalcon\Http\Request][request] object).

 ```php
 <?php